ICB-DCM/pyPESTO/doc/README.md

-# pyPESTO Documentation
+# Documentation

-This folder contains files for building the documentation of this package.
+The `doc/` folder contains the files for building the pyPESTO documentation.

 ## Requirements